Acura RL: 2005–2008 A-Spec Performance Package

 For the 2005–2008 models, Acura offered an A-Spec package for the RL.
 The dealer-installed package consisted of a body kit, badging, revised suspension and different wheels.
 The package was first announced at a late 2004 Specialty Equipment Market Association (SEMA) trade show in Las Vegas.
 The A-Spec package for sale was distinctly different from the Acura RL A-Spec Concept Vehicle announced and shown as a striking dark red one-of-a-kind custom creation in early 2005 at the Detroit Auto Show.

 The performance part of the package included the A-Spec sport suspension and A-Spec 18-inch alloy wheels, which allowed the use of more sports-oriented lower profile tires.

 The A-Spec sport suspension changed out the four spring and damper (shock absorber) strut assemblies.
-The A-Spec suspension featured lowering springs (approximately 0.75 inch) and revalved dampers.
+The A-Spec suspension featured lowering springs (approximately 0.75 inch) and re-valved dampers.
 The ride was stiffer, but not overly so, and handling was improved with less body roll, more controlled cornering and enhanced feel.
 Reportedly Acura chose to make the RL's A-Spec suspension more compliant than the very stiff A-Spec sport suspension upgrade for the Acura TL, in keeping with the two different missions of the cars: luxury for the RL, luxury sport for the TL.
 Acura RL A-Spec retained the same suspension geometry as the stock Acura RL suspension alignment specifications.

-The other A-Spec performance upgrade was A-Spec 18x8 inch alloy wheels, a 10-spoke lightweight design (about the same weight as the 5-spoke 17x8 inch OEM wheels).
-Recommended tires were either 245/45-18 sized Michelin Pilot Sport PS2 ultra high-performance summer tires or Michelin Pilot Sport A/S ultra-high-performance all-season tires.
+The other A-Spec performance upgrade was a set of A-Spec 18x8 inch alloy wheels.
+The 10-spoke lightweight design was about the same weight as the 5-spoke, 17x8" standard wheels.
+Recommended tires were either the Michelin Pilot Sport PS2 ultra high-performance summer tires or Michelin Pilot Sport A/S ultra-high-performance all-season tires sized in 245/45R18.
 Alternatively, less sport-oriented Michelin Pilot HX MXM4 Grand Touring All Season tires were also available in the same size.
-Typical of Acura optional wheels, the 55 mm offset of the stock 17x8 inch wheels was maintained so that suspension geometry could remain untouched.

-The A-Spec appearance package consisted of a front air dam, side skirts, rear bumper air diffuser and a subtle trunk decklid lip style spoiler, all designed to give the car a more aggressive "aero" look.
+The A-Spec appearance package consisted of a front air dam, side skirts, rear bumper air diffuser, an "A-Spec" badge on the trunk lid, and a subtle trunk decklid lip style spoiler all of which were designed to give the car a more aggressive "aero" look.
 The parts came pre-painted from the factory to match factory colors.
 All parts were dealer installable.
 If the dealer installed the A-Spec parts at the time of purchase, the original new car warranty of four years/50,000 miles would apply.
 If installed after purchase, the normal one year/12,000 mile parts warranty would apply.

 As of the 2009 mid-model change, A-Spec options were no longer offered.
 However, Acura moved to a firmer standard suspension for 2009, plus larger and wider 18 × 8 in inch standard wheels and lower-profile 245/45-18 size tires.
 More aggressive "aero" look body work was also standard, and a revised trunk decklid spoiler was made available as a dealer installed option.